Bamboooz/magnetar/README.md

 ## Usage

-Once installed, to open magnetar you need to enter `Ctrl + Shift + P` and this will open the command palette.
+Once installed, to open magnetar you need to press `Ctrl + Shift + P` and this will open the command palette.

 Additional information about the application can be found [here](https://github.com/Bamboooz/magnetar/wiki).